The linear arboricity conjecture for graphs of low degeneracy: Linear time algorithms

 \section{Linear time algorithms}

-We now show that the proofs of all the upper bounds we have derived can be converted into linear-time algorithms that produce a linear coloring of an input 3-degenerate or 2-degenerate graph using at most the number of colors given by the corresponding upper bound.
-We describe the algorithmic framework in detail for the case of 3-degenerate graphs, as that is more technically involved than the algorithms for 2-degenerate graphs.
+We now describe how the proofs of all the upper bounds we have derived can be converted into linear-time algorithms that produce a linear coloring of an input 3-degenerate or 2-degenerate graph using at most the number of colors given by the corresponding upper bound.
+We take the algorithmic framework described in detail in~\cite{conf}.

-We first present an algorithm that computes a $k$-linear coloring of a 3-degenerate graph $G$ having $\Delta(G)\leq 2k-1$.
-Our algorithm will be a linear time algorithm; i.e. having a running time of $O(n+m)$, where $n$ and $m$ are the number of vertices and edges in $G$ respectively.
-Since $G$ is 3-degenerate, we have $m\leq 3n-6$, and therefore our algorithm will also be an $O(n)$-time algorithm.
-We assume that the input graph $G$ is available in the form of an adjacency list representation.

-Our general strategy will be to convert the inductive proof of Theorem~\ref{thm:3-deg} into a recursive algorithm, but there are some important differences, the main one being that the algorithm computes a more general kind of edge coloring using $k$ colors, which may not always be a $k$-linear coloring.
-The algorithm follows the proof of Theorem~\ref{thm:3-deg} and removes some edges and if needed identifies two vertices to obtain a smaller graph $G'$ for which an edge coloring of the desired kind is found by recursing on it.
-The graph $G'$ is changed back into $G$ by splitting back any identified vertices and adding the removed edges.
-The newly added edges are then colored to obtain an edge coloring of the desired kind for $G$.
-During this process, we never change the color of an edge that is already colored.
-We shall first discuss why our algorithm needs to compute a generalized version of $k$-linear coloring.

-If the algorithm were to construct a $k$-linear coloring of $G$ from a $k$-linear coloring of $G'$ according to the proof of Theorem~\ref{thm:3-deg}, and still have overall linear runtime, we would like to be able to decide the right color to be given to an uncolored edge $uv$ in $O(1)$ time.
-This means that we need data structures that allow us to determine in $O(1)$ time a color $i$ for $uv$ such that: \begin{enumerate} {(\roman{enumi})} {(\roman{enumi})} \item $i\notin\Twice(u)\cup\Twice(v)$, and \item if $i\in\Once(u)\cap\Once(v)$, there is no path colored $i$ having endvertices $u$ and $v$. \end{enumerate}